DataWithRishabhShukla/Python-DSA-Playground/Module-13-Stack/Stack Notes.md

     - +ab -> Prefix
     - ab+ -> Postfix
     - Infix is more human readable
-    - but infix is difficult for
+    - but infix is difficult for compiler
+    - so compilet would  convert the infix to prefix or postfix
 - Evaluation of postfix /prefix
 - Stock span problem
 - Undo / Redo or Forward /Backward